ShinningstarIwalewa/Neurons_EDA-Machine_Learning-/README.md

 1. **Data Exploration**: The dataset consists of multiple CSV files containing measurements for different neuron groups.
 The analysis begins by loading and inspecting the data, identifying missing values, and summarizing the dataset dimensions.

-2. **Statistical Analysis**: Statistical tests, such as t-tests, are performed to compare properties between neuron groups.
+2. **Statistical Analysis**: Statistical tests, such as t-tests, were performed to compare properties between neuron groups.
 The results are presented with t-scores and p-values, leading to conclusions about significant differences.

 3. **Correlation Analysis**: The Pearson correlation coefficient is computed to assess the relationships between morphological features.
 The analysis identifies strongly correlated pairs and highlights influential factors affecting neuron morphology.